-Teaching responsibilities and PPA: The consolidation phase (27th January-2nd May)
+Teaching responsibilities and PPA: The developmental phase (7 weeks)

-Prior to Professional Practice starting, mentors and leads will be able to download the Professional Practice Handbook for Secondary.
+Prior to Professional Practice starting, mentors and leads should download the Professional Practice Handbook for Secondary.
 This will include guidance on suitable teaching timetables and how trainee workload should be structured.
 Trainees will need to be provided with a timetable for Monday-Friday.